BenjaminKobjolke/FastTextSuggester/README.md

 9. Press the hotkey again to close the suggestion window
 10. Press Ctrl+C in the terminal to exit the tool

+## Special Commands

+The suggestion window supports special commands that can be typed in the input field:

+- **/reload**: Reloads all data sources without closing the window

+  - Refreshes all text files from the data directory
+  - Reloads the latest OCR file from the output directory
+  - Updates the suggestions displayed in the window
+  - Useful when you've added or modified files and want to see the changes immediately

+- **/exit**: Exits the application completely
+  - Provides a quick way to close the application from the suggestion window

 ## Example Files

 The `data_example` folder contains example files that demonstrate how the suggestion system works:

 - `example_line.txt`: Contains complete lines that will be suggested as-is when a matching term is found
 - `example_words.txt`: Contains text that will be processed for individual word and phrase suggestions
+- `example_data.tsv`: Contains tab-separated values that will be suggested individually
+- `example_contacts.csv`: Contains comma-separated values that will be suggested individually

 To try these examples: